California Truck Accident Attorney

 The Zalkin Law Firm, P.C. has the experience and resources to effectively represent you in your truck accident case.
 Our team is highly skilled, knowledgeable, and committed to helping you get the compensation you deserve.
 No one should go through the aftermath of a truck accident alone.
 We will fight for you and ensure you are properly taken care of.
 Our team can help you get the compensation you deserve and can help you get your life back on track.

-Call The Zalkin Law Firm, P.C. at (800) 477-2989 to speak with a truck accident lawyer in California today.
+Contact The Zalkin Law Firm, P.C. at (800) 477-2989 for Immediate Assistance with Truck Accident Claims

 A truck accident is any motor vehicle accident in which a truck driver causes harm to another person.
 Truck accidents are particularly dangerous because of the sheer size and weight of the trucks involved.
 A truck accident is different from a car accident because the truck is a commercial vehicle.
 Truck drivers are required to follow certain rules and regulations that are not necessarily followed by other drivers.